networkx/networkx/doc/reference/algorithms/shortest_paths.rst

 By default, the simplified interface uses Breadth–First Search for unweighted graphs and Dijkstra's algorithm for weighted graphs (``weight`` parameter is not ``None``).
-In the special case of single-pair queries (both ``source`` and ``target`` specified), bidirectional variants of these algorithms are used.

 The default algorithm can be overridden to select Bellman-Ford by specifying the ``method`` parameter to be "bellman-ford".
 Algorithms other than Dijkstra, Bellman-Ford and Breadth–First Search are not supported in the simplified interface.

-For the case of single-pair queries, bidirectional variants of Dijkstra and BFS are used when those methods are specified.
+For the case of single-pair queries (both ``source`` and ``target`` specified), bidirectional variants of Dijkstra and BFS are used when those methods are selected.

 Simplified Interface Methods
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^